| Answers to Common Questions about the ZODIAC

 high kit completion ratio, even for novice builders.

-- SEE ALSO: Required Tools and Workshop
+SEE ALSO: Required Tools and Workshop [RETURN TO TOP] What kind of workshop is required?

-- Only a level work table is required (about 10' x 4').
+Only a level work table is required (about 10' x 4').
 Most builders

 put all the sections together in a single car garage or basement workshop.
 The assembly